ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/blob/main/LICENSE) file for details.

-## Acknowledgments

-- Design patterns based on "Design Patterns: Elements of Reusable Object-Oriented Software" by the Gang of Four